fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Monday, 11th of November at 6:30 PM in Brechtbau room 035
+- Monday, 18th of November at 6:30 PM in Brechtbau room 035

 ## Agenda for next time
-- List of books and things in the office,
-- Changing the key code of the office,
-- Game night,
-- Christmas party,
+- Christmas party update
-- Fachschaft merch
-- Meeting with journalist in residence
-- C course
+-

 ---